 Zscaler also provides SSL inspection, which allows customers to scan encrypted content within SSL enabled sites.

-Google search is the most preferred search engine in the world with more than 4 billion web searches performed every day.
+Google search is the most preferred search engine in the world with billions of web searches performed every day.
 Google also provides a suite of productivity apps, ‘Google Apps for Business’ along with many other consumer tools, such as Maps and Gmail.
 By default, the Google search home page and other Google Enterprise services are accessed over an SSL connection.

 Sporadically, Zscaler customers have reported the following issues while accessing Google Search services through the Zscaler platform: